 Vinegar in Adobo

 The presence of vinegar in Filipino food is a constant, one of the most prevalent flavors in the cuisine.
 Vinegar was originally used not only as a flavoring but as a preservative.
-Pre pre-refrigeration times, vinegar helped in preventing meat and other perishable foods from going bad.
+In pre-refrigeration times, vinegar helped in preventing meat and other perishable foods from going bad.
 And even now, with refrigeration, the vinegar helps the cooked adobo stay good for up to a week.

 The most used type of vinegar in Filipino cooking is white vinegar made from sugarcane.
 It is called sukang maasim, and it is slightly less acidic than distilled white vinegar.
-If you can’t find it you can use white wine vinegar, rice vinegar, or cider vinegar.
+If you can’t find it, you can use white wine vinegar, rice vinegar, or cider vinegar.

-What to Serve with Chicken Adobo:
+What to Serve With Chicken Adobo

-Other Braised Chicken Recipes:
+More Braised Chicken Recipes

 - Chicken Thighs with Onions and Green Olives